 We don’t necessarily perceive ourselves this way, however.
 Our conscious minds might see us in a glowing light.
 But study after study shows that over 90% of our behavior is unconscious.2Jerath, Ravinder & Braun, Molly & Barnes, Vernon.
 (2015).
 A unified 3D default space consciousness model combining neurological and physiological processes that underlie conscious experience.
 Frontiers in Psychology.
 10.3389/fpsyg.2015.01204.

 And emotional vampirism and stealing energy is one of the many things occurring outside of our conscious awareness.
 Learning about vampirism, from my view, is a part of doing shadow work and increasing one’s consciousness.

 By bringing this dynamic to light, we begin to witness its occurrence within us and others.
-Only then are we in a position to change it.
+Only then are we in a position to take responsibility and change it.

 Why We Generally Avoid This Topic Entirely